Eye, Ear, Nose and Throat Conditions

 - Ask your child to repeat the directions back to you and to keep repeating them aloud (to you or to himself or herself) until the directions are completed.

-- For directions that are to be completed at a later time, writing notes, wearing a watch, and maintaining a household routine also help.
-General organization and scheduling also can be beneficial.
+- For directions that are to be completed later, writing notes, wearing a watch, or maintaining a household routine can help.
+So can general organization and scheduling.

-It's especially important to teach your child to notice noisy environments, for example, and move to quieter places when listening is necessary.
+- It can be frustrating for kids with APD when they're in a noisy setting and they need to listen.
+Teach your child to notice noisy environments and move to quieter places when listening is necessary.

 - Provide your child with a quiet study place (not the kitchen table).